-This Product Disclosure Statement covers six fund options - Asset Class Funds, Enhanced Income Fund and Socially Responsible Investment Funds.
+This Product Disclosure Statement covers three Socially Responsible Investment Fund options.
 These funds are summarised on the following page.

 More information about the investment target and strategy for each fund is provided at Section 3 - Description of your investment options.